cloudflare/cloudflare-docs/products/waf/src/content/managed-rulesets/payload-logging/configure-api.md

 To disable payload logging for a Managed Ruleset:

-1. Use the [Update a rule in a ruleset](https://developers.cloudflare.com/firewall/cf-rulesets/rulesets-api/update-rule) API method to update the rule that executes the Managed Ruleset.
+1. Use the [Update rule in ruleset](https://developers.cloudflare.com/firewall/cf-rulesets/rulesets-api/update-rule) API method to update the rule that executes the Managed Ruleset.

 1. Modify the rule definition so that there is no `matched_data` object in `action_parameters`.